Photo Credit: Jonathan Mannion

-We speak with Ruff Ryders founder Joaquin "Waah" Dean and producer Dame Grease about DMX’s classic debut, It’s Dark and Hell is Hot.
+We spoke with Ruff Ryders founder Joaquin "Waah" Dean and producer Dame Grease about It’s Dark and Hell is Hot, DMX’s classic debut.

-Having spent most of his childhood in and out of children’s homes, a teenage DMX would wander the streets of Baltimore (and later New York City), befriending dogs and taking part in everything from robberies to drug dealing in order to make a living.
-X felt a particularly strong affinity with stray dogs; animals cruelly forgotten by society, which must persevere in order to survive.
-And as he graduated from doing DJ sets at parties to actually rapping, X would intimidate his opponents (including an emerging Jay-Z) during rap battles by barking, at eye-level, like a pissed-off pit bull.
+Having spent most of his childhood in and out of children’s homes, a teenage DMX would wander the streets of Baltimore (and later New York City) befriending dogs and taking part in everything from robberies to drug dealing in order to make a living.
+X felt a particularly strong affinity with stray dogs; animals cruelly forgotten by society, who must persevere in order to survive.
+And as he graduated from doing DJ sets at parties to actually rapping, X would intimidate his opponents (including an emerging JAY-Z) during rap battles by barking like a pissed-off pit bull.

 By the time his introspective debut album It’s Dark and Hell is Hot dropped on May 12, 1998, X had already been through more trials and tribulations than your average 27-year-old.
 Yet, this only benefited the listener, with X sounding hungrier than the stray dogs he used to feed in the streets of Yonkers.
 To millions of people, X, with his warts-and-all honesty, was an artist that felt reassuringly human and down-to-earth.

 With It’s Dark and Hell is Hot, X wanted to speak directly to the have-nots and reassure them that they were still being represented by a hip-hop culture that had turned into a billion-dollar business built around the gimmicks of shiny suits and silly dances.
-When he screamed: “Stop being greedy, it’s time to give back to the needy!” it wasn’t an empty phrase, but a wake-up call to a culture which had replaced its altruism for flossy Hype Williams-directed music videos.
+When he screamed, "Stop being greedy, it’s time to give back to the needy," it wasn’t an empty phrase, but a wake-up call to a culture that had replaced its altruism for flossy, Hype Williams-directed music videos.

-Going from one extreme (X chillingly raps: “I fucked you like a chicken with your head cut off” on “X Is Coming”) to the other (X tenderly says “I’ve never felt love like this before” when talking about his relationship with God on “Prayer”), the music on It’s Dark And Hell Is Hot is both ugly and beautiful.
-DMX feels like a legend come to life; a mythical monster that’s come to free – or, rather sever — hip-hop from its many excesses.
+Going from one extreme (X chillingly raps, “I fucked you like a chicken with your head cut off” on “X Is Coming”) to the other (X tenderly says, “I’ve never felt love like this before,” when talking about his relationship with God on “Prayer”), the music on It’s Dark And Hell Is Hot is both ugly and beautiful.
+DMX feels like a legend come to life: a mythical monster that’s come to free – or sever — hip-hop from its many excesses.

-“I knew he was special right from the first time we met,” says Grease, who produced 13 out of 18 of the album’s tracks [other producers included Grease’s protégé Swizz Beatz, P.K. and Irv Gotti] and had a hand in engineering the whole project.
-He adds: “He literally battled every rapper in New York, and won!
-X had like six rhyme books filled with verses, where both sides of the pages were rammed with words.
+“I knew he was special right from the first time we met,” Grease said of X. Grease, who produced 13 out of 18 of the album’s tracks (other producers included Grease’s protégé Swizz Beatz, P.K., and Irv Gotti) and had a hand in engineering the whole project, also added: “He literally battled every rapper in New York and won.
+X had six rhyme books filled with verses, where both sides of the pages were rammed with words.
 People don’t realize X was rapping for a good 10 years before he put out It’s Dark and Hell Is Hot.
 He really fought to get to the top.”

-Subsequently, Grease claims X had become something of a local legend in New York in the early 1990s, with his penchant for aggressively barking during rap battles making him both feared and respected.
-This reputation quickly caught the attention of Harlem native Joaquin “Waah” Dean, who, inspired by a pep talk from friend and rapper Heavy D, wanted to give up drug dealing for good and find a marquee artist in which to launch his own record label, Ruff Ryders Entertainment, alongside brothers Darrin “Dee” Dean and Chivon Dean.
+Subsequently, Grease claimed X had become something of a local legend in New York in the early 1990s, with his penchant for aggressively barking during rap battles making him both feared and respected.
+This reputation quickly caught the attention of Harlem native Joaquin “Waah” Dean who, inspired by a pep talk from friend and rapper Heavy D, wanted to give up drug dealing for good and find a marquee artist in which to launch his own record label Ruff Ryders Entertainment, alongside brothers Darrin “Dee” Dean and Chivon Dean.

-“Lyor came over and watched 10 dudes from the streets battle one another,” remembers Grease.
+“Lyor came over and watched 10 dudes from the streets battle one another,” Grease said.
 “X battled all of them with a broken jaw, yet still won.
-Lyor said ‘Damn, I’m gonna have to sign everybody in here!’ and that’s how Ruff Ryders got their Def Jam deal.”
+Lyor said ‘Damn, I’m gonna have to sign everybody in here,’ and that’s how Ruff Ryders got their Def Jam deal.”

 The Jump Off

 But before X could take listeners on this dark journey, he needed a jump-off point.
-It just so happened he ended up with two—the street anthems “Get At Me Dog” and “Ruff Ryders Anthem” creating the sort of buzz money couldn’t buy.
+It just so happened he ended up with two: the street anthems “Get At Me Dog” and “Ruff Ryders Anthem,” creating the sort of buzz money couldn’t buy.
 “I produced ‘Get At Me Dog’ to be special.
-I knew it would create the momentum for the Def Jam deal and X getting to make an album,” says Grease.
+I knew it would create the momentum for the Def Jam deal and X getting to make an album,” Grease said.

 The song’s video, which featured footage from a live performance at Manhattan’s infamous The Tunnel nightclub, established X’s rugged street appeal.
 His constant barking on the track also made it sound genuinely dangerous.
-“The reason you feel those barks so much is cos’ X really loved dogs.
-He was an animal lover and would give his life to his dog Boomer before any person,” laughs Waah.
+“The reason you feel those barks so much is ’cause X really loved dogs.
+He was an animal lover and would give his life to his dog Boomer before any person," Waah said.
 “I remember before he started recording those growling ad-libs [on “Get At Me Dog”], he ate dog bones and did all this extra shit in the studio so he could get into character.
 It created this insane energy on the track.
-I’m telling you, he really did become a dog!”
+I’m telling you, he really did become a dog.”

 Meanwhile, “Ruff Ryders Anthem,” produced by a young Swizz Beatz, was initially rejected by X, who claimed the beat wasn’t raw enough.
-Yet Waah persuaded X to persevere and the rest is history: “We suddenly had the theme music for our entire movement.”
+But Waah persuaded X to persevere and the rest is history: “We suddenly had the theme music for our entire movement," he said.

 The multiple personalities arguably go one step further on “The Convo” (also produced by Grease), where X has a back-and-forth conversation with God himself.
-“In rap [at the time] you were just getting one side of a story or situation,” says Grease.
-“But X gave us all the sides, he was the guy pulling the trigger and also the guy getting shot.”
-Describing this technique as “three-dimensional”, Grease says “Damien” was a direct influence on Kendrick Lamar and his many references to a metaphorical demonic character called “Lucy” on To Pimp A Butterfly.
+“In rap [at the time] you were just getting one side of a story or situation,” Grease said.
+“But X gave us all the sides.
+He was the guy pulling the trigger and also the guy getting shot.”
+Describing this technique as “three-dimensional," Grease said “Damien” was a direct influence on Kendrick Lamar and his many references to a metaphorical demonic character called “Lucy” on To Pimp A Butterfly.

 Success And Legacy

-Phil Collins had a point: It’s Dark And Hell Is Hot went onto sell over five million copies, with X becoming the first rapper to release two platinum albums in the same year, having gone on to drop multi-platinum Flesh of My Flesh, Blood of My Blood in the fourth quarter of 1998.
-Whereas X once walked the streets with barely a penny to his name, by 1999 he was performing to 400,000 people at Woodstock, who were forming mosh pits and passionately rhyming along to every single word.
+Phil Collins had a point.
+It’s Dark And Hell Is Hot went on to sell over five million copies, with X becoming the first rapper to release two platinum albums in the same year, having gone on to drop the multi-platinum Flesh of My Flesh, Blood of My Blood in the fourth quarter of 1998.
+Whereas X once walked the streets with barely a penny to his name, by 1999 he was performing to 400,000 people at Woodstock who were forming mosh pits and passionately rhyming along to every single word.
 It felt like a future G.O.A.T contender had arrived.

-On It’s Dark and Hell is Hot’s intro, X raps hopefully about the future: “Girls give me head for free cause they see / Who I’ma be, by like 2003.”
+On It’s Dark and Hell is Hot’s intro, X raps hopefully about the future: “Girls give me head for free cause they see / Who I’mma be, by like 2003.”
 The reality is X didn’t need five years to take over the world.
-Reflecting on the record’s huge impact, Waah, who is currently trying to reignite Ruff Ryders as a label with a slew of new artists, says: “It was the realest thing to ever hit the streets.
+Reflecting on the record’s huge impact, Waah said: “It was the realest thing to ever hit the streets.
 We changed the whole Richter scale of hip-hop as X was someone everybody could relate to.
 We represented the people who didn’t have a dime and that’s why we sold 10 million records in just one year.”

-He boasts: “Every song on that first joint could have been a single.
-X could write a hook for a hit single without even thinking.”
+“Every song on that first joint could have been a single.
+X could write a hook for a hit single without even thinking," he added.

-It’s more than fair to say critics routinely dismiss the monumental impact X made on hip-hop culture, and the fact his discography is littered with classics.
-Instead, DMX is now portrayed as a tragic figure, who is more associated with controversy (FYI: X is currently serving prison time for tax evasion) and substance abuse.
-However, Waah says the media loves to belittle X’s musical legacy, simply because they hate the fact he can’t be controlled.
+It’s more than fair to say critics routinely dismiss the monumental impact X made on hip-hop culture and the fact his discography is littered with classics.
+Instead, DMX is now portrayed as a tragic figure who is more associated with controversy and substance abuse.
+However, Waah said the media loves to belittle X’s musical legacy, simply because they hate the fact he can’t be controlled.